omunroe-com/phpvirtbxwiki/vboxweb-service-Configuration-in-Linux.md

 </tbody>
 </table>
 <p>At a minimum, <em>VBOXWEB_USER</em> and <em>VBOXWEB_HOST</em> must be set.</p>
 <p>VBOXWEB_USER should be set to the user that runs VirtualBox virtual machines on your system.
-If more than one user runs virtual machines, you will have to pick one (multiple instances are possible, but beyond the scope of this document).</p>
+If more than one user runs virtual machines, you will have to pick one (multiple instances are possible, but beyond the scope of this document). <B>DON'T USE THE ROOT USER, vboxwebsrv WON'T ACCEPT ANY CONNECTION</B>.</p>
 <p>VBOXWEB_HOST should, in most cases, be set to <em>127.0.0.1</em>.
 If phpVirtualBox (your web server) is not running on the same host as vboxwebsrv and phpVirtualBox must communicate with vboxwebsrv over a network, this must be set to the external IP address of the host runing vboxwebsrv.</p>
 <p>Your <em>/etc/default/virtualbox</em> may look like this:</p>
 <div class="codehilite"><pre><span></span>VBOXWEB_USER=vbox